David Rosenberg: How my loonie outlook has shifted after the BoC rate hike

 The next BoC meeting is Oct.
 25, and as of now, the market is only 35 per cent of the way towards pricing in any move for that confab, but is closer to 65 per cent for the Dec.
 6 meeting.
 This puts this Friday's jobs data for August into focus, but any strength would have to be followed up in the September report come Oct.
 6 (three weeks ahead of the next meeting — the BoC will thus have two more reports before this meeting).
 By Dec.
 6, the Bank will have October data on Nov.
 3, and the November data is on Dec.
 1 (so by the late-year meeting, the BoC will have the luxury of seeing how resource slack in the labour market has evolved over four data points).

-I would have to think that insofar as the Bank was willing to move today without a hike fully priced in (less than 50-per-cent odds were discounted yesterday), and with Fed rate-hike odds almost vanishing for this year, the loonie's strength, the GTA housing market rolling over, and inflation below-target, the bar has been set high in terms of the BoC not taking another kick at the can.
+I would have to think that insofar as the Bank was willing to move today without a hike fully priced in (less than 50-per-cent odds were discounted yesterday), and with Fed rate-hike odds almost vanishing for this year, the loonie's strength, the GTA housing market rolling over, and inflation below-target, the bar is low for the Bank of Canada to move again.

 It should now be obvious that just by staying silent (we have not heard from any BoC official since the last meeting), the BoC is not at all constrained from a communications standpoint (or lack thereof) from making a policy move even with the markets not fully priced for one.

 All else equal, if the unemployment rate, which has declined from 6.9 per cent at the turn of the year to a cycle-low 6.3 per cent presently, drops any further, the window will be wide open.
 Remember that when we were last at 6.3 per cent on the jobless rate, which was nearly nine years ago, the overnight rate was 2.25 per centr, not 1.0 per cent.
 While inflation was higher then, we were also embarking on a huge recession — not experiencing a "broadly-based and self-sustaining" expansion (in fact, back then the Bank came right out and said "the global economy appears to be heading into a mild recession, led by a U.S. economy already in recession"…and the policy rate was 125 basis points higher compared to where it is now, even after today's increase).